 Utility Data Gaps.
 The possible presence of contaminant spills or releases through former and current utilities at RFS has been identified as a data gap.
 The utilities data gap will first be investigated in Phase I through placement of piezometers near utility lines, where possible, to sample for potential contamination.
 FSPs for subsequent phases will address soil and soil-gas sampling to resolve data gaps outlined in the CCR, as well as any new data gaps initiated by results from the Phase I groundwater investigation.
-If contamination is identified in groundwater samples at levels that warrant additional work, further investigation may be proposed-including passive or active soil gas if not detected in groundwater, further investigation, including sample locations and potential contaminants of concern, will be addressed in subsequent FSPs.
+If contamination is identified in groundwater samples at levels that warrant additional work, further investigation may be proposed-including passive or active soil gas sampling or soil sampling.
+Assuming contamination could still exist in soil or soil gas if not detected in groundwater, further investigation, including sample locations and potential contaminants of concern, will be addressed in subsequent FSPs.